 Preparing for Africa

-It’s the night before my trip and I am psyched, but also a little anxious.
+It’s the night before my central Africa trip through Burundi, Rwanda, Uganda, and Ethiopia, and I am psyched, but also a little anxious.
 I notoriously over-packed, but in my defense, one whole bag is dedicated to photography equipment (on the right) and of course I have to bring my laptop also for blogging and post-processing.

 I’ll be taking my Canon Rebel T3i and tripod (and several lenses) on this trip and I’m going to be experimenting with different techniques.
 I’ve spent the past week over Christmas break finally learning about my camera and the science behind photography.
 This will be my first real chance to put my studying into action.
 Here’s are a few of my favorite shots from the past week: